 “You never expect [to] see your own daughter on her 10th birthday in [the] hospital after a suicide attempt,” said Brown.
 “It’s heartbreaking.”

-If Lilly-Jo’s story touched you too, please help us raise awareness for anti-bullying by sharing her devastating story in hopes of saving the lives of other children.
+If Lilly-Jo’s story about her suicide attempt touched you too, please help us raise awareness for anti-bullying by sharing her devastating story in hopes of saving the lives of other children.

 If you or someone you know is struggling with suicide, please contact the National Suicide Prevention Lifeline at 1-800-273-8255.